ben-yeung/twitch-chatbot/README.md

 - Maintaining access and refresh tokens to ensure that requests can be made
 - Examples of Client Credentials Flow and Authorization Code Flow
 - Chaining requests and outputting relevant data to Twitch stream chat
+- Note that GET and POST request urls are hidden in a botconfig.json file as some contain private information (streamer name, spotify device id, etc)
+- Be sure to update or include the relevant url calls accordingly

 ##  Debugging 🔎
 **To get started with initializing a Twitch Chat Bot see:**